Ronald Acuña Jr. Player Props: Braves vs. Diamondbacks

 - The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 20th in the league.

-- Diamondbacks pitchers combine to rank 15th in baseball in home runs allowed (109 total, 1.1 per game).
+- The Diamondbacks rank 15th in baseball in home runs surrendered (111 total, 1.2 per game).

-- His most recent time out was on Friday against the Toronto Blue Jays, when the righty went 5 2/3 innings, surrendering one earned run while allowing nine hits.
+- The right-hander last pitched on Saturday against the Toronto Blue Jays, when he tossed five innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.